Maturity and Quality

 Rhizopus Rot.
 Caused by Rhizopus stolonifer can occur in ripe or near ripe stone fruits kept at 20 to 25°C (68 to 77°F).
 Cooling the fruits and keeping them below 5°C (41°F) is very effective against this fungus.

-[For more information, see our publications “Fruit Ripening & Ethylene Management”, and “Peaches, Plums, and Nectarines-Growing and Handling for Fresh Market”, available for purchase using our Publication order form.]
+[For more information, see our publications “Fruit Ripening and Ethylene Management”, and “Peaches, Plums, and Nectarines-Growing and Handling for Fresh Market”, available for purchase using our Publication order form.]